Coca-Cola, bowing to pressure, amends employee equity plan

 The billionaire said in an interview with Bloomberg that while he considered the plan to be "excessive" he did not vote against it out of loyalty to the company.

-The most vocal critic of the company's equity plan has been Wintergreen Advisers, which owns less than 1 percent of Coca-Cola on behalf of clients.
-It says the plan greatly diluted the holdings of current shareholders.
+But it has been Wintergreen Advisers, which owns less than 1 percent of Coca-Cola on behalf of clients, which has been the most vocal critic of the company's equity plan, saying it greatly diluted the holdings of current shareholders.

-"We think this is a major capitulation by the Coca-Cola Co.," said Wintergreen Chief Executive David Winters in an interview Wednesday.
-He said, of the new guidelines, "we think the announcement is vague, and that we have a lot of questions which hopefully, they're going to answer."
+"Coca-Cola has finally conceded that the equity compensation plan it put to a vote of shareholders in April was outrageously excessive and inconsistent with past plans," Wintergreen Chief Executive David Winters said in an emailed statement on Wednesday.

-Winters said that until he saw more details of the plan, he couldn't agree that it was less dilutive to shareholders.
-"Furthermore, it appears they want to pay out a lot more cash, and cash comes out of shareholders' profits," he said.
+"No amount of backtracking by the Coca-Cola board of directors can hide the fact that we believe it tried to sneak one by shareholders in Coca-Cola’s proxy materials and statements at the April shareholder meeting," he added.

 Wintergreen said in September that proxy filings with the Securities and Exchange Commission showed that funds managed by State Street, Fidelity and Capital Group voted against the plan.